7 Tips for Finding Affordable Apartments near Campus

 Check Reputable Sources

-Look to reputable online real estate sites as a one-stop-shopping source if you’re in the market for apartments near campus.
+Look to reputable online real estate sites like Image Property as a one-stop-shopping source if you’re in the market for apartments near campus.
 You can see photos and full descriptions (including rental rates) of dozens of apartment complexes.
 Check the rental rates of ones you like, then schedule a visit or check availability.

 Watch Message Boards